Trials, tribulations and tears – the people who helped get Transmission Gully open

 And for some in the capital, the wait for the road to open has been much longer than just a couple of years.

-Paremata Residents Association vice chairman Russell Morrison first became involved with advocating for Transmission Gully in 1965 when the Ministry of Works created proposals to build a six-lane motorway through the Pauatahanui Inlet.
+Paremata Residents Association vice-chairman Russell Morrison first became involved with advocating for Transmission Gully in 1965 when the Ministry of Works created proposals to build a six-lane motorway through the Pauatahanui Inlet.

 "The Paremata Residents Association was very involved in opposing those proposals."